JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-05-dev-tools.md

 You should now be able to:

-1. Configure and use Neovim as a complete IDE
+1. Configure and use Neovim as a complete IDE with LSP support, Git integration, and debugging capabilities
-2. Set up language-specific development environments
+2. Set up and manage language-specific development environments for Python and JavaScript/TypeScript
-3. Implement effective testing and debugging workflows
+3. Implement efficient testing and debugging workflows across different programming languages
-4. Use Git efficiently with IDE integration
+4. Use Git effectively with IDE integration, hooks, and advanced workflows
-5. Navigate and search codebases effectively
+5. Navigate and search codebases efficiently with fuzzy finding and symbol search
-6. Create consistent development environments across projects
+6. Create consistent development environments across different projects
+7. Debug applications directly from your editor
+8. Implement automated quality control through hooks and linting
+9. Create project-specific tooling configurations
+10. Customize your development workflow for productivity

 ## Next Steps